 The Low Income Home Energy Assistance Program (aka LIHEAP) is a Federally-funded program that helps economically disadvantaged households with their home energy bills.
 LIHEAP can help you stay warm in the winter and cool in the summer.
 By doing so, you can reduce the risk of health and safety problems (such as illness, fire, or eviction).
 A few more fun facts about LIHEAP:

-You might be eligible for a utility assistance grant through LIHEAP if you are an economically disadvantaged resident of Berkeley, Charleston or Dorchester county.
-To know if you’re income-eligible, call us and we will make a determination on your program and income eligibility over the phone.
+You might be eligible for a utility assistance grant through LIHEAP if you are an economically disadvantaged resident of Berkeley, Charleston, or Dorchester County.
 LIHEAP determines income eligibility based on the Federal Poverty Guidelines.
-Since each family’s circumstances are different, we assess them individually.
-LIHEAP also looks at income differently than some other federally funded programs so make sure you let us tell you if you qualify instead of assuming that you will or won’t.
-LIHEAP program participants may receive assistance once per year when funds are available.
+Since every family’s situation is unique, we assess each one on an individual basis.
+LIHEAP evaluates income differently than many other federally funded programs, so it is important to let us determine your eligibility rather than making assumptions about whether you qualify.
+LIHEAP program participants may receive assistance twice per year when funds are available.

-Applications are completed in person at one of our four offices around the Tri-County area.
 Unfortunately, we cannot take walk-ins.
-To apply for LIHEAP, you must schedule an appointment through our hotline or our website.
+To apply for LIHEAP, you must schedule an appointment by phone or via our website.
 To schedule an appointment, please call 1-844-769-6448 or visit the Schedule An Appointment section of this site.

 You can apply for a LIHEAP utility assistance grant twice per calendar year and not within 30 days of receiving assistance.